-Your new Elddis motorhome is also fitted with a 60 Litre waste water tank with the exception of the 115 which has a 40 litre waste water tank.
+Your new Elddis motorhome is also fitted with a 100 Litre waste water tank.
 All waste water excluding the toilet waste will run into the waste water tank.
 The level of water in the tank can be monitored using the control panel.
 Opening the grey waste outlet provided on the outside of the motorhome empties the tank.
 Open the tap when the outlet is over a drain and the water will run out of the tank.